-Dipping under the £200 budget mark is a tidy-looking black and yellow folding treadmill from Fit4Home.
+Coming in at a low price is a tidy-looking folding treadmill from Fit4Home.
 Like the other fold up treadmills we’ve looked at, this machine collapses away neatly to save space after use.

 One of the key things to look for is a sturdy treadmill, something lacking in many treadmills that fold away, and this one has a sturdy design that’s capable of handling users of 110kg or over.

 It’s also faster than a lot of other electric fold-aways in this price bracket.
-Enjoy taxing speeds of up to 14mph.
+Enjoy taxing speeds of up to 12 km/h.
 Should keep you busy for a good while.
 While a nifty little computer tracks your progress in the form of distance, time and the usual suspects.

 Oh, and it has two cup-holders.
 You know, in case you get really thirsty.

 Verdict: Its sturdy, it looks great and it’s a pretty good folding treadmill for the price.
-It’s certainly the best for under £200 and well worth a look.
+The high running speed is really impressive for a machine this size.

 - Sturdy design for a folding treadmill